PlasmoGenEpi/plasmodiumdrugres/README.md

 - `#chrom` the chromosome of the targeted region the microhaplotype is being called for
 - `start` the start position of the targeted region the microhaplotype is being called for
 - `end` the end position of the targeted region the microhaplotype is being called for
-- `target_id` the identifier of the target.
-This should match the target_id in the allele table
+- `target_name` the identifier of the target.
+This should match the target_name in the allele table
 - `length` the length of the targeted region the microhaplotype is being called for
 - `strand` (+ or -)
 - `ref_seq` the reference sequence for the targeted region the microhaplotype is being called for